andrewfromtver/xray-shadowsocks-vless/README.md

 In accordance with the new laws of the Russian Federation, I must warn you that **I do not recommend** using the information you have received to visit websites blocked in the territory of the Russian Federation!
 All information provided should be used exclusively for **training purposes**.

-# xray-shadowsocks-vless
+# Xray-shadowsocks-vless
 easy "one-click" install of xray server in Docker container

-# how to
+# How to
 * execute `./deploy.sh`
 * enjoy

-# deploy.sh options
+# Main deploy.sh options
 `./deploy.sh` script could be executed with special options
 * `reload` - to "clear" init of xray container
 * `remove` - to remove xray container and image